Skip to content

 3. Edit the contents of the volume images

 WARNING: you can NOT delete or move the volume files.
-For this technique to work the volume files must be located at specific sectors on the SD card and be stored sequentially.
+For this technique to work the volume files must be located at specific sectors on the SD card and written sequentially to the SD card (no fragmentation).
 See step 6 for details.
+You can rename the files if you want.

 Root folder/directory of the SD card